Last updated December 2020

 D3: The Best Buying Options

-Additionally, you can buy sets with nonstick skillets, but we don't recommend buying nonstick in clad stainless: it's expensive, and the nonstick will wear out years before the rest of the pan, making you wish you'd gone with a cheaper option.
+You can buy sets with nonstick skillets, but we don't recommend buying nonstick in clad stainless: it's expensive, and the nonstick will wear out years before the rest of the pan, making you wish you'd gone with a cheaper option.

 Below are the sets we recommend.